Slystu/ubuntu-server-project/README.md

 During the submission process, paste the contents of the grader user's SSH key into the "Notes to Reviewer" field.

 A README file is included in the GitHub repo containing the following information: IP address, URL, summary of software installed, summary of configurations made, and a list of third-party resources used to complete this project.

+Summary of steps followed
+1. Set up a lightsail ubuntu serer with an IP address of 18.130.129.12
+2. I SSH'd into my new server
+3. I updated all currently installed packages using 'sudo apt-get update' and then 'sudo apt-get upgrade'
+4. Changed the SSH port from 22 to 2200 by editing the sshd-config file at /etc/ssh/sshd_config.
+I changed the line 'Port 22' to 'Port 2200', exited and saved
+5. Configured the Uncomplicated Firewall (UFW) by:
+ - Blocking all incoming traffic: sudo ufw default deny incoming
+ - Allow incoming traffic from SSH (port 2200), HTTP (port 80), and NTP (port 123): sudo ufw allow 2200/tcp sudo ufw allow www sudo ufw allow 123/udp
+ - Allow all outgoing traffic: sudo ufw default allow outgoing
+ - Enabled the firewall sudo ufw enable
+ !!!NB!!!
+GO BACK TO AWS LIGHTSAIL NETWORKING TABA DN CHECK THAT THE FIREWALL SETTINGS ARE STILL CORRECTLY APPLIED (I.E. PORT 22 SHOULD BE DISABLED)
+ - Followed AWS steps on creating a static IP and installing PuTTy so that I can access my virtual machine from my terminal
+ - Rebooted my VM <-- Very important as I was not being permitted access using Putty until I rebooted
+6. Create a new user account called Grader: sudo adduser grader
+ - Password udacity
+7. Give grader permission to sudo

+3rd party sources used:
+For instructions on how to change the SSH port from 22 to 2200 I used https://www.liquidweb.com/kb/changing-the-ssh-port/ I read a guide on how to allow NTP incoming traffic through the UFW here https://www.digitalocean.com/community/tutorials/how-to-configure-ntp-for-use-in-the-ntp-pool-project-on-ubuntu-16-04
+AWS Lightsail steps on downloading and using PuTTY to SSH into my server https://lightsail.aws.amazon.com/ls/docs/en/articles/lightsail-how-to-set-up-putty-to-connect-using-ssh